Wilfred/difftastic/README.md

-# tree-sitter-janet
+# tree-sitter-janet-simple

 ## Status

 ~Subject to change, grammar still evolving.~

-Coincidentally, it appears [another effort by GrayJack](https://github.com/GrayJack/tree-sitter-janet/) was started at about the same time, and that effort looks to be pretty decent.
-So this effort will be put on hold.
+Coincidentally, it appears [another effort by GrayJack](https://github.com/GrayJack/tree-sitter-janet/) was started at about the same time.

+The main difference between these two are that GrayJack's grammar supports higher level constructs (e.g. `def` is recognized by the grammar).

+There might end up being different trade-offs in either approach and my belief is that there is room in the world for multiple attempts (especially for lisp-like languages).

 ## Prerequisites